-The Budget Act of 2021 requires that the Department of Conservation prioritize the achievement of disadvantaged community benefits when implementing this program.
+The Public Resources Trailer Bill of 2022 requires that the Department prioritize the achievement of disadvantaged community benefits when implementing this program.
 For the purposes of this program, a disadvantaged community is defined as a community with a median household income less than 80 percent of the statewide average.
-This may include protection of community air quality, improved drinking water supplies, and creation of recreational spaces and community-agriculture buffer zones
+This may include protection of community air quality, improved drinking water supplies, and creation of recreational spaces and community-agriculture buffer zones.